lllx125/Pokedex/README.md

-# React + TypeScript + Vite + Boostrap
+#Welcome to Lixing's Pokedex

+If you don't want to download, check out:

 # How to Run

 1. Download or clone the entire file
 2. Open terminal, cd to the file, and run the code 'npm run dev'
-3. There will be a link on the terminal, copy that link to the browser
+3. There will be a link on the terminal that looks like "http://localhost:xxxx/", copy that link to your browser

 # How to Use